MMcClure313/Charmander-Commanders/README.md

 # Group 6's Hangman
 This application is a bite-size hangman application with all the functionality a player would need to play hangman.

-On starting the application, a main menu appears with Start Options and Quit.
+On starting the application, a main menu appears with Start Statistics and Quit.
 Start will provide the user with an options menu to select the difficulty and theme they would like.
-Options is currently inactive but in the future will allow users to track stats and change things about the game.
+Statistics will bring the user to a minimal page displaying wins and losses, future versions will have a more detailed page.
 Quit will close the application.

 Within the hangman game, you will be introduced to the main game screen.